 4. Chupacabra – Not so Huge Cryptids but Terrifying

 The physical descriptions of this creature are not consistent but the details that do crop up most often include that it is a heavy creature about the size of a small bear.
-Also consistent in reports is the presence of spines running from the neck to the base of the tail.
+Also consistent in reports are spines running from the neck to the base of the tail.

 Benjamin Radford completed a 5 year investigation into this cryptid.
 He reviewed the eyewitness testimony of witness zero in Puerto Rico.

 Apparently she had just watched the movie, Species.
 Her account of the creature, oddly enough, was a close description of the alien Sil from that movie.
-This fact discredits the existence of this creature.
+This fact discredits this creature’s existence.
 And yet, reports still occur regularly.